Privacy Notice | Suvera Ltd

 Data that we process

 If you have registered your details on our website then the only data we process is the data you gave us (your name, GP practice and email address).
-We use this data so we can
+We use this data so we can:

-a) let you know when Suvera becomes available for general release
+a) Let you know when Suvera becomes available for general release.

-b) we use the GP practice name so we can tell the practice the aggregated number of their patients potentially interested in using the service.
+b) We use the GP practice name so we can tell the practice the aggregated number of their patients potentially interested in using the service.

 Lawful basis for processing